Helen Foster Snow: Death and legacy

 On January 11, 1997, Helen Foster Snow died at the age of 89 at the Fowler Nursing Center in Guilford, Connecticut.
 Memorial services were held in Connecticut and China.
 An official Chinese memorial service took place in the Great Hall of the People on Tiananmen Square in Beijing, an honor rarely bestowed upon foreigners.

 Prior to her death, she donated personal papers, book manuscripts, and photographs taken of Chinese notables in the 1930s to the Hoover Institution Library and Archives, which holds 63 manuscript boxes of her papers.
 After her death, in 1997, Helen's family donated remaining manuscripts, documents, and photographs to the Brigham Young University library.
-On October 26–27, 2000, BYU held a Helen Foster Snow Symposium to celebrate this donation, and primiere the documentary Helen Foster Snow: Witness to Revolution.
+On October 26–27, 2000, BYU held a Helen Foster Snow Symposium to celebrate this donation, and premiere the documentary Helen Foster Snow: Witness to Revolution.

 Part of a hospital and a school in Xi'an, China, were named after her.
 There is also a Helen Foster Snow wing in the Communist Eighth Route Army Museum in Xi'an and a Helen Foster Snow Society in Beijing.
 In 2009, the US–China Cultural Exchange Committee placed a 7 ft tall bronze statue of Helen Foster Snow, cast in China, in the Main Street Park of her hometown of Cedar City.
 In 2011, students and faculty from Southern Utah University began a collaborative project with Chinese musicians, dancers, and artists to create a dance drama based on Helen Foster Snow's life entitled Dream of Helen.